-	From Ploce, you still have about 100 km to Dubrovnik, on a coastal state road D8.
-This road is in a good condition, but it is mostly a two-lane road.
-At few places you have a double-lane on one side of the road (the ascending side), while a single-lane remains on the other side (three lanes in total).
+From Ploce, you still have about 100 km to Dubrovnik, on a coastal state road D8 (ex E65).
+This road is in good condition, but it is mostly a single-carriageway road.
+At certain places, you will find a double lane on one side of the road (the ascending side), while a single carriageway remains on the other side (three lanes in total).
 This helps a lot when you are stuck behind a truck or another slow-moving vehicle.

 D1 road passes inland, through Plitvice Lake, and Knin, and then down to the coast where it joins the D8 road.

 Which road you'll take depends on your budget and time.
-For A1 motorway you’ll need to pay tolls to run on it, but it's also the safest and fastest way to reach south.
-Road tolls from Zagreb to Split amounts to 175 kn one way.
+A1 motorway has tolls, but it's also the safest and fastest way to reach the south.
+Road tolls from Zagreb to Split amount to 24 € one way.

-A6 motorway connects Zagreb and Rijeka.
-The distance between the two is around 150 km, and highway costs 70 kn each direction.
+The A6 motorway connects Zagreb and Rijeka.
+The distance between the two is around 150 km, and the highway costs 9,2 € in each direction.

-Multi-lane highway ends in Rijeka and further west to Istria, you drive on a two-lane road.
+The multi-lane motorway ends in Rijeka and further west to Istria, you drive on a single-carriageway road.
 To get to Istria, you'll pass through the Ucka Tunnel.
-After the tunnel you continue driving through Istria on the main Istrian road called Istarski Y due to its shape.
-This is partly two-lane road (until Pazin), and partly multi-lane road (from Pazin on).
-Istarski Y have tolls, and they amount to 44 kn from the tunnel Ucka to Rovinj (exit Kanfanar), and to 54 kn from the tunnel to Porec (exit Baderna).
+After the tunnel, you continue driving through Istria on the main Istrian road called Istarski Y due to its shape.
+This is a partly two-lane road (until Pazin), and partly multi-lane road (from Pazin on).
+Istarski Y has tolls, and they amount to 8,2 € from the tunnel Ucka to Rovinj (exit Kanfanar), and to 9,4 € from the tunnel to Porec (exit Baderna).

 Driving in cities and towns

 Driving in towns and cities during the summer is absolutely crazy.
 In coastal towns, on a rainy summer day (yes, that happens sometimes) everybody seems to be heading downtown … with a car.
 Please don't be one of those people :)

-Zagreb is lovely to drive around in August as town gets devoid of people.
-However, in big towns you mostly won't need a car except to get in and out of town.
-All big towns have very good public transport.
+Zagreb is lovely to drive around in August as the town gets devoid of people.
+However, in big towns, you mostly won't need a car except to get in and out of town.
+All the big towns have very good public transport.
 We advise you to use it.

-Driving in countryside
+Driving in the countryside